A Distributed Block-Split Gibbs Sampler with Hypergraph Structure for High-Dimensional Inverse Problems: AXDA approach and the split Gibbs samplers

 The choice of suitable transition kernels will be instrumental to design a distributed Gibbs sampler when direct sampling from the conditional distributions is difficult.
-Technical assumptions on the functions in~\eqref{eq:dist-gen-lin}, described in \Cref{Sec:Model}, will ensure the transition kernels to be amenable to a distributed implementation, adapted to the specific structure of the distributions $\distc{\alpha}{\xb}{ \zb,\ub}$, $\distc{\alpha}{\zb}{ \xb,\ub}$ and $\distc{\alpha,\beta}{\ub}{ \xb,\zb}$.
-In particular, for the proposed distributed SPA-Gibbs sampler, we consider the case when any transition kernel can be used to sample $(\zb, \ub)$, while $\xb$ is sampled using one PSGLA iteration.
+Technical assumptions on the functions in~\eqref{eq:dist-SPA} will ensure that the transition kernels are amenable to a distributed implementation, see \Cref{Sec:Model}.
+This implementation will be adapted to the specific structure of the distributions $\distc{\alpha}{\xb}{ \zb,\ub}$, $\distc{\alpha}{\zb}{ \xb,\ub}$ and $\distc{\alpha,\beta}{\ub}{ \xb,\zb}$.
+In particular, for the proposed distributed SGS, we consider the case where any appropriate transition kernel can be used to sample $(\zb, \ub)$.
+The parameter $\xb$ is approximately sampled using a PSGLA transition to avoid the extra cost induced by a Metropolis correction step.
 To this aim, we assume that $h$ is $\lambda_h$-Lipschitz-differentiable.
-In addition, for the sake of simplicity, $\phi_\alpha$ and $\psi_\beta$ are assumed to be $\ell_2$ norms as in~\eqref{eq:phi-psi-def}, so that $\ub$ can be directly sampled from its conditional distribution (i.e., Gaussian distribution).
-In this case, \eqref{algo:SPA-simple} reads
+For simplicity, $\phi_\alpha$ and $\psi_\beta$ are also taken as $\ell_2$ norms as in~\eqref{eq:phi-psi-def}, so that \eqref{prop:cv-spa-simple-cond1} and \eqref{prop:cv-spa-simple-cond2} are satisfied.
+Then $\ub$ can be directly sampled from its Gaussian conditional distribution.
+These blanket assumptions, summarized in~\Cref{ass:psgla-spa}, will be adopted in the following. \begin{assumption} \ \begin{enumerate} \item $\phi_\alpha$ and $\psi_\beta$ are given by